LvChuang666/why-invest-in-bitcoin/README.rst

     :width: 100%
     :align: center

-Notice that the change is slope is gone, which supports the idea that it was due to inflation and that the effect of inflation can be removed by normalizing to the price of gold.
+Notice that the change in slope is gone, which supports the idea that it was due to inflation and that the effect of inflation can be removed by normalizing to the price of gold.
 The true rate of return is determined to be 2%, which seems to be quite modest especially considering the risk and volatility of the market.